KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PGA by mumblebaj](https://github.com/mumblebaj/MMM-PGA)

+1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-1. Recommendation: Found `'node-fetch'` in file `ESPN.js`: Replace it with built-in fetch.
+2. Recommendation: Found `'node-fetch'` in file `ESPN.js`: Replace it with built-in fetch.
-2. Recommendation: Found `'node-fetch'` in file `FEDEXCUP.js`: Replace it with built-in fetch.
+3. Recommendation: Found `'node-fetch'` in file `FEDEXCUP.js`: Replace it with built-in fetch.
-3. Typo: Found `Magic Mirror` in file `MMM-PGA.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-PGA.js`: Replace it with `MagicMirror²`.
-4. Recommendation: Found `XMLHttpRequest` in file `MMM-PGA.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `MMM-PGA.js`: Replace it with built-in fetch.
-5. Recommendation: Found `'node-fetch'` in file `OWGR.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `OWGR.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-10. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+11. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-11. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+12. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-12. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
+13. Recommendation: Found `XMLHttpRequest` in file `favorites.js`: Replace it with built-in fetch.
-13. Recommendation: Found `new Date()` in file `favorites.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+14. Recommendation: Found `new Date()` in file `favorites.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-14. Recommendation: No ESLint configuration was found.
+15. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-15. The branch name is 'master'.
+16. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PGHBus by yuhanx0728](https://github.com/yuhanx0728/MMM-PGHBus)